Need help? Call us 0800 032 9366

 Comfort & colour

-Some spectra feel harsh and glaring, so you find yourself squinting, rubbing your eyes and rereading the same line.
+Some spectra can feel harsh and glaring, so you find yourself squinting, rubbing your eyes and rereading the same line over.

-A fuller, more balanced spectrum keeps colours honest and pages calm, so your eyes don't feel "punched" by the light.
+A more balanced spectrum keeps colours honest and details calm, so your eyes don't feel drained by the light.

-Independent papers showing that the spectrum – not just brightness – directly affects how you see, sleep and think.
+Highly respected, peer-reviewed research evidence shows that the spectrum directly affects how we see, sleep and think.

 Sleep & Circadian

-1. When your bedside lamp tells your brain it's noon
+1. When your lamp tells your brain to wake up

 In this study, narrow bands of blue light at night almost completely switched off melatonin, the hormone that helps you feel sleepy.
 The same brightness at other wavelengths had a much weaker effect.
 It shows that a thin strip of blue in your evening light can act like a daytime signal, long after dark.